 The Management Company reserves the right to refuse an application in full or in part for any reason.
-The monies paid as part of an application or the corresponding balances are in this case immediately returned to the applicant either into the account that he/she has specified or by post at the applicant's own risk, provided that the identity of the applicant can be reliably established in accordance with the Luxembourg money laundering requirements.
-In this case the Fund or the Management Company are not liable for any interest, costs or compensation.
+In such a case, the application monies or any residual amounts shall be returned without undue delay by transfer to the applicant's specified account, provided that the identity of the applicant can be properly verified in accordance with Luxembourg anti-money laundering rules.
+In this case, the Management Company and the UCI administrator shall not be liable for interest or costs incurred or pay any compensation.